About World Cancer Day

 Unfortunately, we are not in a position to respond to any questions regarding treatment nor able to assist patients medically and/or financially.
 We also regret that we won’t be able to provide any funding or sponsorship of activities or events that you are considering for World Cancer Day.

-- Click on “Map of Impact” in the navigation bar
+- Click on “Map of Activities” in the navigation bar

 - Scroll down past the map, click on the “Add your activity” button